-Our Ruined Readers Book Club is organized by our Alumni Engagement Coordinator, Laura Keating.
-Please contact Laura with any questions at email@example.com.
+Ruined Readers Book Club is organized by our Alumni Engagement Coordinator, Laura DaCruz.
+Please contact Laura with any questions at firstname.lastname@example.org.

-- (1) provide a gathering place, either in your home, by reserving space in a public area, or via Google Meet
+- (1) Provide a gathering place.
+It can be in your home, by reserving space in a public area, or online.

 - No experience is required to host!
 JVC Northwest will provide you with a detailed facilitation guide.

-- Participants may join an in-person group in their city or via Google Hangouts.
+- Participants may join an in-person group in their city or any available online group.